Nouns & Cases

 Kalemi Kitabı

-I choose the word ‘kitap’ in the second column on purpose. ‘p’ goes to ‘b’ because of consonant mutation phenomena.
-Watch the Consonant Harmony video if you don’t know or don’t remember.
+I choose the word 'kitap' in the second column on purpose. 'p' goes to 'b' because of consonant mutation phenomena.
+Check out Consonant Harmony if you don't know or don't remember.

 One thing should be emphasized here: The suffix of the plural for the third person never repeats itself.